sgnus-etp/NUS-GHCP-Enablement/README.md

-# GitHub Copilot for Research Excellence Workshop
+# GitHub Copilot for Research Excellence - Excitement Day @ NUS

 This guide provides an overview of GitHub Copilot and how it can accelerate your research workflows.
 It serves as a reference for the workshop presented at NUS.